Method

 04

-Concepts, tender inputs, scoring logic, FAT/SAT/SIT/UAT structure, cutover and handover criteria are prepared so decisions can be taken on evidence instead of assumptions.
+Tender inputs, scoring logic, FAT/SAT/SIT/UAT structure, cutover and handover criteria are prepared so decisions can be taken on evidence.

 • Tender and supplier comparison baseline